fjn30/ServerNetworking/README.md

 -Authentication, provide a ready to use authentication solution.
 It is worth mentioning that authentication could always be implemented by the user.
 -More exception handling!!!
 -Unit testing mostly for the purpose of regression.

+MANUAL
+******
+Create 4 new projects for each folder using the existing files.
+Compile for NET 4.5 (should be compatible with earlier versions too).